 The ineffable truth of this case is that the Mercedes is a naval vessel of Spain and that the wreck of this naval vessel, the vessel’s cargo, and any human remains are the natural and legal patrimony of Spain.

 The case made its way to the Supreme Court, where a final decision was reached.
 Since the end of the case, the treasure has found a home at the National Museum of Subaquatic Archaeology in Cartagena.

 Absolutely, especially considering the estimated number of undiscovered shipwrecks.

 According to Popular Mechanics, James Delgado, director of the Maritime Heritage Program at the NOAA estimates that there are around a million known and undiscovered shipwrecks still submerged underwater.
-Other researchers have suggested that it’s impossible to put a number on the number of shipwrecks that lay undiscovered by human beings, and therefore, an estimate on any possible lost treasure.
+Other researchers have suggested that it’s impossible to put a number on the number of shipwrecks that lay undiscovered by human beings and, therefore, an estimate of any possible lost treasure.

 When asked to speculate about the monetary value of all the shipwrecks currently undiscovered, Scott Fischer, a treasure hunter from Key West Florida, said around $60 billion.

 According to Popular Mechanics, he based this number on the average losses that Spanish ships incurred as they traveled from the Americas back to Europe.

 But, Fischer does warn any would-be treasure hunters that the amount of money it takes to uncover such a valuable wreck, like the Nuestra Señora de las Mercedes, would be incredibly expensive and would likely not make an effort worthwhile.